socraticDevBlog/pastebin/README.md

 by `pipenv`).
 There might be simpler ways to install Python dependencies to aws lambda, but as of now(2023-12-23) we don't know better.

-Make sure to package your dependancies in a zip file to add it as a layer to our lambda -> https://spak.no/blog/article/63f47f130faeadeeeb968ae9
+Make sure to package your dependencies in a zip file to add it as a layer to our lambda -> https://spak.no/blog/article/63f47f130faeadeeeb968ae9

 ## use your pastebin on the public internet